About this initiative:

 - Contributes to the university's comprehensive approach to reduce AOD risk and harm -- see For more information

-- Aims to reduce first-year students' repeated alcohol-related incidents
+- Aims to reduce first-year students' repeated alcohol-related incidents and interrupt possible patterns of misuse

 How this communication will occur: